Q. Is parking free in Daventry's public car parks?

 Q. I have received a parking ticket but I do not think that it is justified.
 What can I do?

-A. If you believe that you should not have received a Penalty Charge Notice (PCN), or there are special reasons why it should be cancelled, you should refer to the reverse of the PCN for details on how to make a challenge.
-Further details can be found by clicking here.
+A. If you believe that you should not have received a Penalty Charge Notice (PCN), or there are special reasons why it should be cancelled, you should refer to the reverse of the PCN for details on Northamptonshire County Council Website - Parking Appeal Page.

 Q. How can I pay?

-A. Please see Northamptonshire County Council's Parking Fine Payment page for advice on how to make payment.
+A. Please see Northamptonshire County Council Website - Paying Parking Fines Page for advice on how to make payment.

 Q. How does the Council maintain car parks?